kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

   the awesome website [Tofugu][tofugu].
 For both sets of characters, it provides really useful mnemonics to help with remembering kana visually, and there are [quizzes][tofugu-kana-quiz].

+## News

+One of the most helpful things I've found to do is read news.
+There are a lot of common words used in news articles, so I typically use them as a way to both learn and review words and phrases, and it's a good way to get exposure to different grammar structures.

+I would recommend [NHK News Web Easy][nhk-easy].
+It's a real Japanese news company, and the website is fairly simple and doesn't spam you with advertizements.
+It has a furigana toggle so you can practice reading kanji alone.

 ## Podcasts and Videos/Channels